Launch Policy¶

 codex.append_unattended_cli_overrides |

-Appends final Codex CLI -c override arguments for approval_policy, sandbox_mode, and notice.hide_full_access_warning so project-local config.toml cannot weaken unattended posture. |
+Appends final Codex CLI -c override arguments for approval_policy, sandbox_mode, notice.hide_full_access_warning, and tui.show_tooltips so project-local config.toml cannot weaken unattended posture. |

-Gemini Hooks¶
+Kimi Hooks¶

 | Hook | Description |